hxhxhx88/hxhxhx88.github.io/content/posts/swin-unetr.md

 x = torch.roll(x, shifts=shifts, dims=dims)
 ```

-Now, in the newly shifted image, patches with same colors are in proximity in the original unshifted image, and should pay attention to only patches of the same color.
-(Note that although, say, 0 and 3 are close in the origional image, they belongs to differnet windows in the shifted image, thus are assigned different colors.)
+Now, in the newly shifted image, patches with same colours are in proximity in the original unshifted image, and should pay attention to only patches of the same colour.
+(Note that although, say, 0 and 3 are close in the original image, they belongs to different windows in the shifted image, thus are assigned different colours.)

-To represent this, we calcualte an **attention mask** $m$ which is a $\left(N_w, V_w,V_w\right)$ dimensional tensor, in which $$N_w=\prod\frac{\mathbf{D}_p}{\mathbf{w}}$$ is the total number of windows, and $$V_w=\prod\mathbf{w}$$ is the volumn of each window, i.e. number of patches within each window.
+To represent this, we calculate an **attention mask** $m$ which is a $\left(N_w, V_w,V_w\right)$ dimensional tensor, in which $$N_w=\prod\frac{\mathbf{D}_p}{\mathbf{w}}$$ is the total number of windows, and $$V_w=\prod\mathbf{w}$$ is the volumn of each window, i.e. number of patches within each window.

 ![](/images/swin-unetr/windows.svg)

-Conceptually, we need to calcualte self-attention within each row of the above figure, but also limit the calculation to each color block.
+Conceptually, we need to calculate self-attention within each row of the above figure, but also limit the calculation to each colour block.

 The value of $m$ is
 $$